PHILOSOPHY AND GOALS

 - A one-time Registration Fee

-- Tuition includes: care from 7 am to 6 pm; breakfast, morning and afternoon snack (toddler age and up); and special visitors (i.e. magicians, puppeteers, singers).
+- Tuition includes: any hours of care between 7 am to 6 pm, morning and afternoon snack (toddler age and up); and special visitors (i.e. magicians, puppeteers, singers).

 - Classroom curriculum is in connection with MA Early Learning Guidelines for Infants and Toddlers, MA Guidelines for Preschool Learning Experiences and MA Frameworks for Pre-kindergarten and all classroom curriculum is supported with children's literature.

-- Background Records Checks, including CORI and DCF as well as fingerprinting, on all staff.
+- Background Records Checks, including CORI, SORI and DCF as well as fingerprinting, on all staff.